Try target shooting tour in Bratislava – one of the most offbeat things to do there.

-I remember it was a pretty scary feeling before I had my first shot with the pistol, and again with the AK-47, but soon as I pulled the trigger and (almost) hit the bulls-eye the adrenaline started settling down and confidence starting boosting up.
+I remember it was a pretty scary feeling before I had the first shot of my shooting tour in Bratislava with the pistol, before moving next to the AK-47.
+But soon as I pulled the trigger and (almost) hit the bulls-eye the adrenaline started settling down and confidence starting boosting up.

 - If you’re a total novice with guns, it should be no problem, as long as you can see through your eyes and lift a kilo or two in your hands.
 As mostly misunderstood, shooting these guns (even the AK-47) does not backfire much, which means there should be (almost) no terror in your mind that something utterly wrong can go during the practice — as long as you are not under the influence of any intoxication and are ready to take the lessons carefully.

 - It is also important to mention you should always have a secure case for your handguns.